CtrlK

 Completeness

-The description clearly answers both 'what' (engages structured analysis to explore multiple perspectives and context dependencies) and 'when' (explicit 'Use when' clause listing confirmation-seeking questions, leading statements, binary choices, and the internal trigger of feeling inclined to quickly agree/disagree).
+Clearly answers both 'what' (engages structured analysis to explore multiple perspectives and context dependencies) and 'when' (explicit 'Use when' clause covering confirmation-seeking questions, leading statements, binary choices, and inclination to quickly agree/disagree).
+The 'Use when' clause is explicit and detailed.

 3 / 3